CAREER / 12 July 2017How to Remain Optimistic During the Job Hunt

 The second way suggests that you want to gain more employable skills before you showcase them to companies looking to hire.
 It’s not uncommon among college students to finish a course and feel like you didn’t really learn anything or more importantly, that you will forget everything you did manage to learn.
 There is a broken system that ProSky aspires to fix by focusing on training tracks that are designed to teach you the skills you would need to be an account executive or a coder, just to name a couple.
 Once you complete your training course and learn new skills, you can register for projects and proceed to showing your skills off to hiring managers.

 Let’s put this in perspective.
 I’m a 2nd year Business student at Cal Poly and I need a project-ship.
-I’d like to learn digital marketing, so I sign up for that track and get the opportunity to wok on a project from a company that knows exactly what and who they are looking for.
+I’d like to learn SEO marketing, so I sign up for that track and get the opportunity to work on a project from a company that knows exactly what and who they are looking for.
 Just like a normal internship, if I do a great job and the employer is looking for someone to fill the position, I get hired!